Bounding the tripartite-circle crossing number of complete tripartite graphs: Bounding the tripartite-circle crossing number--- Proofs of Theorem and Corollary

+In case $n=4$, we use \cref{prop:lb} for the lower bound.
+Since $cr(K_{12})=150$, we obtain $\crN{3}(K_{4,4,4})\geq cr(K_{12})-3=147$.
+For the upper bound, \cref{fig:K444175} presents a drawing with 175 crossings.
 This drawing is obtained by a slight modification of the drawing corresponding to \cref{fig:k444} with the dash dotted edge.
-In particular, in the middle copy (orange), the long edge between the leftmost vertex of \textsc b and the rightmost vertex of \textsc c is drawn in the top half, while its corresponding edges in the other two copies are drawn in the bottom half.
+In particular, in the middle copy (orange), the long edge between the leftmost vertex of \mysc b and the rightmost vertex of \mysc c is drawn in the top half, while its corresponding edges in the other two copies are drawn in the bottom half.
 This saves the two crossings between the middle long edge and the left and right long edges.

 For $n\geq 5$, we use the ideas of \cref{rem:improvedUpperBound} to improve the upper bounds.